Always dreamed of having a beach house? The Peaceful Palisades Project offers some inspo

 Where do you source your eco-friendly decor materials from, generally?

 I buy locally whenever possible.
-Our firm has longstanding relationships with local artists and artisans who hand-make most of our goods, focusing on using natural, reclaimed, and honest materials.
+Our firm has longstanding relationships with local artists and artisans who hand-make most of our goods.
+Which focus on using natural, reclaimed, and honest materials.
 Aside from being beautiful and healthy, pieces made this way tend to be more treasured and are more likely to be kept by a family for longer.

 What are some of your favourite features of the Peaceful Palisades Project?